Best practices for creating a Seminar

 πŸ”’ Locking Access to an audience

-To restrict audience access at any time:
+To restrict audience access to your shared seminar at any time:

 Share the seminar again - changing the password, and/or defining new access dates.